VSanteriH/Python-Kivy-template/README.md

 # Config file

-Make sure to create .env file in your project root (see .env_example) which contains correct DATABASE URI connection string.
+Make sure to create .env file in your project root (see .env_example) which contains correct DATABASE_URL connection string.
 This will allow you to run application locally and connect to correct database.

 # Runnig application